Rambo19911/music-sorting-script/README.md

 ## Disclaimer

 Always back up your music collection before performing bulk operations on your files.
 The developer is not responsible for any data loss that may occur from using this application.

+Since the script does not use third-party libraries for metadata extraction, it may not correctly read metadata from all audio files, especially those with non-standard tags or encoding.
+The script uses native Windows APIs which may have limitations in handling certain file formats or metadata structures.